PoisonIvory/sage/Project/PROMPTS.md

 ---

+## UI/UX Prompts

+- "Generate a new SwiftUI View for [feature] using only the components in `Sage/DesignSystem/` (e.g., SageCard, SageButton, SageTypography)."
+- "Refactor this View to use `SageColors` and `SageSpacing` instead of hardcoded values."
+- "Add a new card style to the design system and use it in the dashboard."

+> **AI Guidance:**
+> Never generate UI code with hardcoded colors, fonts, or spacing.
+> Always use the design system components and extend them as needed.

+---

+See [UI_STANDARDS.md](./UI_STANDARDS.md) for design system rules.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for developer checklist.

 **AI Guidance:**
 When generating or updating prompts, always check the Feedback Log in `DATA_STANDARDS.md` and the `CHANGELOG.md` for the latest standards and refinements.